Courses for Organizations

 Using a virtual environment, this course simulates the experience of being in the room with patients and their family members.
 By accurately conveying the complexity of symptom management and the proper palliative care in a variety of situations, the course allows nurses to practice different approaches without affecting real patients and families.

-This course provides comprehensive knowledge and tools for pediatric acute and critical care nurses and those who educate them.
-Developed by Children's Hospital Association and clinical content experts, it uses a body systems approach to present a broad-spectrum orientation to pediatric critical care.
+This program provides comprehensive knowledge and tools for pediatric acute and critical care nurses and those who educate them.
+Developed by Pediatric Learning Solutions (a division of Children's Hospital Association) in collaboration with clinical content experts, it uses a body systems approach to present a broad-spectrum orientation to pediatric critical care.

 Authored by clinical experts in the nursing, pharmacy, transfusion and cellular therapies fields, this course covers safe administration of medications commonly used in acute and critical care.
 A brief review of pharmacology is followed by an in-depth look at how medications used to treat acutely and critically ill patients work to achieve the desired effects.